-

 Michael Downs) that forced opponents (more often than not) to submit.

-And even when Danny enjoyed roster weaknesses of few-to-no, he still
+Even when White enjoyed play-call and roster weaknesses of

-managed to incite the famously stoic Tom Landry into exclaiming the
+few-to-no, Daring Danny still managed to incite the famously stoic

 Both Danny White and Tony Romo had to keep their head on a swivel